AqwamCreates/DataPredict/docs/API/QuickSetups/DiagonalGaussianPolicy.md

 Reward or punish model based on the current state of the environment.

 ```
-DiagonalGaussianPolicy:reinforce(currentFeatureVector: matrix, rewardValue: number, standardDeviationVector: matrix): matrix
+DiagonalGaussianPolicy:reinforce(currentFeatureVector: matrix, actionStandardDeviationVector: matrix, rewardValue: number): matrix
 ```

 #### Parameters:

 * currentFeatureVector: Matrix containing data from the current state.

+* actionStandardDeviationVector: The vector containing values of action's standard deviations.
+The number of columns must match the number of actions.

 * rewardValue: The reward value added/subtracted from the current state (recommended value between -1 and 1, but can be larger than these values).

-* standardDeviationVector: The vector containing values of standard deviations.
-The number of columns must match the number of actions.

 #### Returns: